r00t-3xp10it/redpill/lib/WD-Bypass/readme.md

 [NOTES]
-This cmdlet in addition to add\remove exclusions from windows defender allows its users to download binaries (PE) that are being detected by the anti-virus and run it through the exclusion selected (bypassing detection)
+This cmdlet in addition to add\remove exclusions from windows defender allows its users to download binaries (PE) that are being detected by the anti-virus and run it through the exclusion definition (bypassing detection)
 ```